Florian2807/webuntis-whatsapp-bridge/README.md

 - **untis_teacher_access** there are some commands that only works with a teacher account.
 If you have access to a teacher account set this to **true**

 - **whatsapp_admins** every user that is permitted to use admin only commands like *!eval*
+- **language_model** you can choose the language of your bot.
+You can add your own language model in src/language/[language].json
 - **APIPORT** API Port of the API :D

 ![Construction WebUntis-URL](https://i.2807.eu/jqlb8.png)